 If I have already moved into a space for the semester but decide that I would like to move into a gender-inclusive housing option, what should I do?

 At any point in the academic year when our room change request is available, you may submit a request to another available space on campus.
-For more specific questions or extenuating circumstances necessitating an immediate room change, students may contact our Assignments Team or email us at email@example.com.
+For more specific questions or extenuating circumstances necessitating an immediate room change, students may email us at email@example.com.

 Check out a list of helpful resources for LGBTQ+ students and their allies.